Egyptian Cleric's Mission: Spread Salafi Doctrine

 LEILA FADEL, BYLINE: Hesham al Ashry is a firm believer in the strictest interpretation of Islamic law.
 He dismisses his critics as unbelievers, even those who are Muslims.

 ASHRY: They are against the religion of Islam.
-They don't want Islam in the country, even though they carry Islamic names.
+They don't want Islam in the country, even though - that they carry Islamic names.

-UNIDENTIFIED MAN: (Through translator) Egyptians don't need anyone to teach them their religion.
-They cover their hair, grow their beards or go to prayers because they want to, not because someone's ordering them to.
+UNIDENTIFIED BROADCASTER: (Through translator) Egyptians don't need anyone to teach them their religion.
+They cover their hair, grow their beards, or go to prayers because they want to - not because someone's ordering them to.

 FADEL: Egypt's highest religious authority has called Ashry's vice squad destabilizing and wrong, as have other religious figures.
 Ashry tells me those who criticize him are un-Islamic and against Islamic law, known as Sharia.

-ASHRY: Whoever fights Sharia law, that means he fights Islam.
-He fights the religion of Islam, the rules of Allah.
+ASHRY: Whoever fight Sharia law, that means he fight Islam.
+He fight the religion of Islam, the rules of Allah.

-ASHRY: Medically, it's been proved that the woman flesh, you know, if they will be hit with the sunrise, right, some women get skin cancer in just one week.
+ASHRY: Medically, it's been proved that the woman flesh, you know, if they will be hit with the sunrise - right? - some women getting the skin cancer in just one week.

 FADEL: He thinks opposition leaders like Mohamed ElBaradei, the Nobel laureate and a Muslim, must repent for advocating liberal democracy in Egypt.